neerajkumar/blog/_posts/2014-09-25-How-To-Wire-Up-Ruby-On-Rails-And-Ampersandjs-As-A-Single-Page-Application.md

 ---
-template: article.jade
+layout: post
-title: How To Wire up Ruby on Rails and Ampersand.js As a Single Page Application
+title:  "How To Wire up Ruby on Rails and Ampersand.js As a Single Page Application"
-date: 2014-09-25 13:36
 author: neeraj
-aliases: []
-categories: [Ruby, Rails, Ampersand.js, Single Page Application, SPA]
+categories: [ Ruby, Rails, Ampersand.js, Single Page Application, SPA ]
 tags: [ruby, rails, ampersand.js, spa, git]
+image: assets/images/ampersand.png
-excerpt: How To Wire up Ruby on Rails and Ampersand.js As a Single Page Application
+description: "How To Wire up Ruby on Rails and Ampersand.js As a Single Page Application"
 ---

 [Ampersand.js](http://ampersandjs.com) is a latest web framework like any other javascript framework e.g. [Angularjs](https://angularjs.org/).
 By definition,